 So, I think this week’s grocery shopping was a success?
 I created a meal plan and headed to Trader Joe’s with my list in hand.
 I tried to stick to my Trader Joe’s shopping list, but I veered off track a little bit here and there.
-I just can’t help myself at TJ’s.
-They have so many fun foods!
+I just can’t help myself when I’m there.
+Trader Joe’s has so many fun foods!
 Even still, I managed to come up with two weeks worth of groceries from Trader Joe’s.

 Mid-way through my shopping, I remember that I will be out-of-town for a blog trip Monday through Wednesday next week, so I bought a few extra items to make Mal’s life easier while I am away.
 We’re all about the Trader Joe’s healthy meal ideas!
 I know he’s a big boy and totally capable of cooking his own meals, but I figured he’d appreciate some quick and easy options come dinnertime.
-Anyway, I started loading up my cart with all sorts of stuff and sort of went overboard (like I always do at Trader Joe’s), so I ended up with two week’s worth of grocery shopping from Trader Joe’s.
+Anyway, I started loading up my cart with all sorts of goodies.
+I sort of went overboard (like I always do at Trader Joe’s), so I ended up with two week’s worth of grocery shopping from Trader Joe’s.

-I ended up buying all sorts of good stuff””definitely more than I originally planned””but I think it’ll all work out in the end, especially if these groceries, plus what we already have in our kitchen, gets us through 2 weeks.
+I ended up buying all sorts of good stuff (definitely more than I originally planned), but I think it’ll all work out in the end.
+With this Trader Joe’s grocery haul + what we already have in our kitchen, it will gets us through two weeks.
 Even if I need to do a small shopping mid-week next week, I still think we’ll be in good shape.

 - Frozen sweet potato gnocchi – $2.99